guidoism/tome/README.md

 * Improvements to DVI would be: native UTF-8, hyperlinks (I think people currently use "specials" for this), no need for preamble or postable for plain-text documents, always include the unicode code points even if referring to different glyphs and other semantic improvements needed for accessibility)
 * The standard fonts should be standard and distributed to everyone.
 We don't want to display different fonts to different people because their OS vendor chose to buy fonts from a particular foundary.
 * TeX's standard fonts are a good default, though maybe using the ones optimized for screens rather than printing.
 The unifont is a good fallback for the rest of the unicode glyphs.
-* It's not entirely clear in my head whether navigation controls around the document or website should be provided by the docuemnt or the reader.
+* It's not entirely clear in my head whether navigation controls around the document or website should be provided by the document or the reader.
 * Dark-mode/light-mode is here to stay and should be configurable on every document.
 * It should be dead-simple to write a reader that ignores formatting and just wants to render plain text.
 It could be as simple as ignoring every byte below 32.
 * Given that we want the latency to first page displayed to be low as possible, for non-standard fonts maybe we should encode a 32x64 (or something) bitmap version of the characters used on that first page along with those characters